hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 Time is also a factor when people are more geographically distributed, and time zones need to be considered for scheduling.
 Where is your instructional team?
 Where are your learners?
 For Carpentries events, we create time conversion links using [this tool at timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html).
 This helps everyone to select events appropriately and arrive on time.

-Virtual training makes it more practical to split workshops into shorter sessions vs 2-full-day events.
+Virtual training makes it more practical to split workshops into shorter sessions rather than 2-full-day events.
 Feedback indicates that these distributed time formats are working well, and are generally preferred over 2-day events by both Instructors and learners due to reduced 'Zoom fatigue'.

 #### Choosing your technology
 Any tools currently in use by your community will, by and large, be preferable for minimizing cognitive load.
 When introducing a platform that is not commonly used by your community, be sure to take unfamiliarity into account when budgeting time for your introductions, and plan to remind learners how to use the new tools.